ph7klw76/gromac_note/intermolecular_distance.md

-# Automated Extraction of Molecular Dynamics Results to calculation of electronic coupling calculation.
+# Automated Extraction of Molecular Dynamics Results to Calculation of electronic coupling.

 ```python
 import numpy as np